emmprokak/Gtk-Citation-Program/README.md

 # Gtk Citation Program v1.1
 ## Copyright (C) 2021 Prokakis Emmanouil

-Hi there!
-I am happy to see you found my software on github and I hope you may find some use in it.

 This Citation Program, based on the Gtk toolkit and written in Python, aims to help the user format his/her citations in a more automated way.
 The program formats the data given by the user to a complete citation, ready to be pasted into school/university projects and academic papers!

 ![central](https://user-images.githubusercontent.com/89413115/132100397-15bf6735-e87a-45f0-a21c-b5a048211195.png)